djorges/djorges/README.md

 <br>Link: https://play.google.com/store/apps/details?id=com.levelabdev.location

 <h3>ShoppingApp | Cross-Platform Application</h3>
 Kotlin Multiplatform application for Android, IOS and Desktop.
-Allows you to search and display a list of products fetched from [FakeStore Api](https://fakestoreapi.com/docs) .
+Allows you to search and display a list of products fetched from FakeStore Api.
 For the backend, the following libraries are used: Ktor, Koin, Coroutines and Flows.
 For the design of the application the following are used: Jetpack Compose, Coil, Kotlin 2.0, Material Design 3 and Decompose.
 <br>Link: https://github.com/djorges/ShoppingApp

 <h3>SimpsonsApi | Mobile Application</h3>